Foundation / Corporation

 Grants do not support commercial, educational, industrial, informational, pornographic works or materials depicting criminal activity.
 Additionally it does not support multi-media installations, commercial or art film and/or video productions.

-Please note: Grantees do not receive any funding directly.
-These budget amounts are applied to work done at partnering film and video labs for the conservation and digital transfer of analog moving image material.
-Additional costs such as shipping to and from labs and hard drives are covered but funding/cash is not sent to grantees.
-ALCF provides pre-paid shipping labels and lab provides hard drives.
+Important: Grantees do not receive any funding directly.
+These budget amounts are applied to work done at partnering film and video labs for the conservation and digital capture of analog audiovisual (moving image) material, which fall under the categories of home movies or amateur cinema as defined by the ALCF committee and board.
 If budgets come under projected amount, grantees do not receive residual cash.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.